charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 This file (spec_driven_prompt.md) contains the base system prompt.
 First, process all rules in this file.
 Then, check for an override file at this path: .specpilot/workspace/config/spec_driven_prompt_override.md.
 If the override file exists, you must treat its contents as high-priority rules that modify or supplement the base prompt.
 In any case of a direct semantic conflict between a rule in this file and a rule in the override file, the rule from the spec_driven_prompt_override.md file MUST be followed and takes absolute precedence.
 The override file does not replace this file; it acts as a patch.
 For all non-conflicting rules, the instructions from both files are cumulative.
+Always review the override file.
+If Overrides have been removed then forget them from memory and proceed with the content in this file.
 For context, the default configuration is at .specpilot/engine/config_default.json and is overridden by .specpilot/workspace/config/config.json.

 ---